-Retaliation against any person who reports, is thought to have reported, files a complaint, or otherwise participates in an investigation or inquiry concerning allegations of bullying is prohibited and will not be tolerated.
-Such retaliation shall be considered a serious violation of Board policy and independent of whether a complaint is substantiated.
-Suspected retaliation should be reported in the same manner as bullying.
-Making intentionally false reports about bullying for getting someone in trouble is similarly prohibited and will not be tolerated.
-Retaliation and intentionally false reports may result in disciplinary action as indicated above.
+Retaliation against any person who reports, is thought to have reported, files a complaint, or otherwise participates in an investigation or inquiry concerning allegations of bullying is prohibited and shall not be tolerated.
+Such retaliation shall be considered a serious violation of Board policy, independent of whether a complaint is substantiated.
+Suspected retaliation shall be reported in the same manner as bullying.
+Making intentionally false reports about bullying for the purpose of getting someone in trouble similarly is prohibited and shall not be tolerated.
+Retaliation and making intentionally false reports may result in disciplinary action as indicated above.